Run tests with QR code scan

 In the end, you can cover the full scenario by using both actions one after another.

-Below you can find an example for a popular Java Test framework:
+Below you can find an example for popular programming languages:

 @Test(description = "Check apply promo from qr code")